 Although the technology seems unlimited now, we must also understand smart contracts’ inherent technological limits.
 For example, a smart contract can not completely handle a system that includes domestic and international laws.
 A smart contract would require specifically developed artificial intelligence (not current AI, but Terminator 2 level AI), in order to handle complications that can arise within that habitat.

 This means that although the technology is very powerful in replacing some complications, it will take time before it becomes a commonly used asset.
 First, the traditional definition of “legally binding” will need to be broadened.
 This would make a new job category possible, intertwining IT and law into a new and exciting field thanks to Ethereum’s invention.
 Currently, smart contracts are akin to an IFTTT between contracting parties.

 Although smart contracts are not AI smart right now, they can still perform incredible tasks in an automated fashion.
 The concept of DAOs is especially exciting.
 Decentralized Autonomous Organizations are operated by rules hard-coded into smart contracts.
 This means that if jurisdiction permits, DAO’s could replace all public documents along with the third parties and essentially handle all the paperwork for a company.
 Keep in mind that is an ideal scenario.

-The critical concern is during the development of these DAO’s, these hard-coded contracts now have become law, and it isn’t as easy to just change the law.
-In essence, if a bug escapes from development, then people will abuse that bug because it is within the law now.
-This is what happened during TheDAO attack and it is why it became such a huge controversy after it was voted by majority hash rate because it was legal and you cannot change laws simply if it fits someone’s benefit.
+A critical concern during the development of DAO’s is that these hard-coded contracts are now law, and it isn’t as easy to change the law.
+In essence, if a bug escapes from development, that flaw will be abused because it is now within the law.
+This is what happened during The DAO attack and why it became such a huge controversy after it was voted by majority hash rate.
+It was legal and you cannot change laws simply because it benefits someone.